bentonperet/Saga/GGE/GGE BoD Template/0BOD - Procurement & Contracting (CSI Div 00).md

 ## OVERVIEW

-CSI Division 00 establishes the contract strategy, procurement approach, and delivery methods for the Pryor Data Center project.
+CSI Division 00 establishes the contract strategy, procurement approach, and delivery methods for the Tbilisi Data Center project.
 This division defines how the project will be organized, procured, and executed to meet schedule, budget, and performance requirements while minimizing risk.

 **Key Objectives:**
 - **Delivery method:** Select optimal project delivery approach (Design-Build, CMAR, etc.)